gitrdm/gokando/docs/minikanren/finite-domains.md

 - **Inequality**: Ordering constraints between variables
 - **Custom**: User-defined constraint logic

+### Booleans and Encoding Semantics

+For consistency with 1-indexed finite domains, boolean variables use the domain {1,2} where:

+- 1 means false
+- 2 means true

+This encoding allows boolean variables to participate in the same domain operations and constraints as integer variables while keeping all domains strictly positive.

 ### Propagation

 The solver uses constraint propagation to reduce domains before search: